MedtheVorg/file-tree-gadget/README.md

 # how to use :
-  - simply change the data in the src/files.js file , the structure must not be change though !
+  - simply change the data in the src/files.js file , the structure must not be changed though !

 # Live demo :
  - https://file-tree-gadget.vercel.app/